Table of Contents

 I’m using AI services right now while typing this text.
 I unlock my phone through my face because of AI.
 A sleeping app might use the data on how I sleep to organize my nighttime routine.
-The smartwatch on my wrist checks my pulse and offers breathing techniques to relax me, especially if my pulse seems like I’m having anxiety.
+The smartwatch on my wrist checks my pulse and offers breathing techniques to relax me, especially if my pulse seems like I have anxiety.

-Through machine learning (ML), an author like me can publish the text that you’re reading right now through the Internet.
+Through machine learning (ML), an author like me can publish the text you’re reading on the Internet.
 Advanced routing and software define networks constantly process new ways to deliver this text faster.
 These technologies are also the same ones used to make sure that the advertisement you see next to this text is something interesting to you.

-The package I’ve yet to open today-and the logistics systems in place so I can receive it-benefit from a highly optimized and efficient AI.
+The package I’ve yet to open today-and, the logistics systems in place so I can receive it benefit from a highly optimized and efficient AI.
 Opening my online account also means that such AI can recommend how to allocate my budget on expenses categories.
 And taking a photo of the Moon overhead means that my phone’s artificial intelligence.
-Through machine learning will use high-tech computational photography.
+Machine learning will use high-tech computational photography.

 Unlike in the past, AI can effortlessly combine multiple frames to create a beautiful, high-resolution image, despite having no tripod and using small lenses.
 This is not possible ten years ago.
 I can also open some old photos, and AI aids me if I want to get rid of noise, do advanced upscaling, or even automatically remove unnecessary objects.

 This for me, is trend number one: AI is more widespread and more unnoticed.
 There cannot be an “on-and-off switch” for Artificial Intelligence (AI), it assists and keeps on assisting with our daily lives and business activities.
 We are also growing our dependence on AI’s imperceptible yet beneficial benefits.

 Let’s check what other things or business trends are going on in the world of Artificial Intelligence (AI) right now and what could happen next.